 The Key To RSCA

 Initial SOx assessments and management engagement at all levels sets off the process and keeps the emphasis on its importance for departments.
-Without the backing of management and their participation throughout the entire process, lower level managers will not put the priority on these steps necessary to make RSCA and your companies governance initiatives successful.
+Without the backing of upper management and their participation throughout the entire process, the lower level managers will not put the priority on these steps necessary to make RSCA and your companies governance initiatives successful.

 RSCA is a methodology that engages all managers, from those at the lower level who maybe responsible for the remediation of issues, to the senior officers who are accountable for signing the companies attestations.
 That engagement means senior managers have to help lower managers with the resources to get things done.
 That could be anything from adding staff and funding, to delaying other project deadlines in order for remediation issues to be addressed.
 But it also means some of those salaried staff members will be putting in extra hours to address issues within RSCA that must be corrected in addition to regular every day work.

 These efforts up front to correct issues will save both time and money in the long run.
 Don’t be afraid to bite the bullet today and get it done.
 You might need to spend a little up front, to save a lot over a long period of time.
+What’s more important, you might resolve issues that put your company and your business at risk for security breaches that can take down your entire business.
+Think of RSCA as an investment in your future.

 Planning and Data Collection

 RSCA begins with identifying processes and procedures that are captured through the creation of Process Narratives.
 An audit of these narratives is then performed by an internal audit person or group within your organization.
 This preliminary audit takes place before any external audit is performed at your company.
 This provides everyone within the company the opportunity to make adjustments to your processes, resolve issues and clean house as needed before the “real” audit begins.
+But again, remember this isn’t about removing all risk.
+It’s about tightening security, and being aware of any real world issues that may exist, but is an accepted risk of doing business for your company.

 Issues that have been discovered can range from a high level gap analysis issues, to detailed findings that fail to meet best practice standards and security requirements.
 These are defined as Remediation Findings, Items, Issues or Assessments.
 I prefer to call them Findings as they’re not assessments to me until they’re reviewed in the Risk and Security Analysis.